postmanlabs/labs-docs/src/pages/docs/sending-requests/responses.md

 ## Cookies

 Cookies sent by the server are visible in a dedicated tab.
-To [manage cookies](/docs/sending-requests/cookies/) in Postman the native apps, use the **MANAGE COOKIES** modal.
+To [manage cookies](/docs/sending-requests/cookies/) in Postman the native apps, use the **Manage Cookies** modal.
 If you're working in the Postman Chrome app, you can use the [Interceptor extension](/docs/sending-requests/capturing-request-data/interceptor/) to help manage cookies.

 ## Headers